 A small mountain of letters between attorneys was created.
 But even though the petitions and the Town Charter were, in WILSSA’s opinion, ignored, the local support for them was impossible to overlook.
 850 residents had signed them and that fact was irrefutable.
 WILSSA began reaching out one on one to members of Town Council and in a series of quiet meetings through the summer, found a new path forward.

 That new approach meant that Kittery would no longer be recommending demolition, but they would also not be providing a long-term concession agreement – at least not yet.
-The agreement was to postpone discussions about what will go on in a restored Wood Island Station until after Kittery secures the clean up funding and WILSSA finds the funds and permits for the repairs to the building’s exterior only.
+The agreement was to postpone discussions about what will go on in a restored Wood Island Station until after Kittery secured the clean up funding and WILSSA found the funds and permits for the repairs to the building’s exterior only.
 This agreement was finalized in a “Repair Agreement” that was passed by Town Council on October 16, 2013.

 Through the spring and summer of 2014, additional strong progress was made.
-Kittery agreed to allow temporary repairs to be made by WILSSA to install scaffolding to hold up the section of roof that is collapsing.
+Kittery agreed to allow temporary repairs to be made by WILSSA to install scaffolding to hold up the section of roof that was collapsing.
 That work occurred in mid July and was paid for in full by WILSSA.
 The permitting for the clean up was approved by Kittery and permitting for the exterior repairs was discussed with the Kittery Code Enforcement Officer over a period of months.

 On August 9, 2014 WILSSA hosted a “Flotilla” that was a parade of more than 30 boats and 200 people from Pepperrell Cove out to Wood Island and back.
 All mariners of the seacoast region were encouraged to follow along behind the Gundalow Piscataqua on an afternoon sail to show support for restoring the Station though a really fun poster that was created free of charge by the local artist Bob Nilson.
 150 of the posters were spread over the surrounding communities.
 The weather was good and the press coverage excellent.